microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getonedriveusagefilecounts.md

 Get the total number of files across all sites and how many are active files.
 A file is considered active if it has been saved, synced, modified, or shared within the specified time period.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business usage](https://support.office.com/client/OneDrive-for-Business-usage-0de3b312-c4e8-4e4b-a02d-32b2f726a680).
+> For details about different report views and names, see [Office 365 Reports - OneDrive for Business usage](https://support.office.com/client/OneDrive-for-Business-usage-0de3b312-c4e8-4e4b-a02d-32b2f726a680).

 ## Permissions